contentful/create-contentful-app/packages/contentful--create-contentful-app/README.md

   -e, --example <example-name>  bootstrap an example app from https://github.com/contentful/apps/tree/master/examples -s, --source <url>            provide a template by its source repository.
                                 format: URL (HTTPS or SSH) or vendor:user/repo (e.g., github:user/repo)
-  -h, --help                    shows all available CLI options
+  -a, --actions                 includes a hosted app action in ts or js template -h, --help                    shows all available CLI options
 ```